 What is personalized email marketing and why is it important?

 Personalized email marketing is tailoring your emails to perfectly align with what really matters to your clients.
 This means that instead of sending out a single message to all of your subscribers, you send out different messages with content that aligns with individual client preferences.

 This customization is carried out using so-called ‘segments’ in your client database.
-These segments can be based on the client’s location, demographics, purchasing amounts and more.
-These are just a few examples — there are plenty of other ways to personalize emails, and more often than not you can using data that you already have at your disposal, all saved neatly in your ERP.
+These segments can be based on the client’s location, demographics, purchasing amounts, and more.
+These are just a few examples — there are plenty of other ways to personalize emails, and more often than not you can use data that you already have at your disposal, all saved neatly in your ERP.
 By adjusting content based on relevant variables, you can create emails that really resonate with your subscriber base.